junobuild/docs/docs/terminology.md

 ## Satellite

-A satellite is a container for your application.
+A Satellite is a container for your application.
 It holds your project’s data, storage, application bundle, and assets.

-Each satellite is commonly dedicated to a single application.
+Each Satellite is commonly dedicated to a single application.

 ## Subnet